RyanMolyneux/WebsitePageFrame/README.md

     how the setup and use of renderer/client-side libraries should go as it will help you better understand the capabilities and limitations of this library.

-6.)
+6).
+Use client-build npm command to generate webpack bundle for client side/renderer classes.

+7.)
 Lastly Activate Node Integration.

 note: a lot of changes are in the process of being made to library on the native side mostly before official release so expect their to be some changes and remember